| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 certain objects within a layer than it is if objects are the

 basic unit of information being handled.
+Data integrityThere are many data integrity issues

 which need to be considered in a corporate GIS.
 This section